Mayor of Montpelier, Vermont

 Montpelier, Vermont was first chartered as a town on August 14, 1781, chosen as the state capital in 1805, and subsequently incorporated as a city in 1894.
 Under the city charter, the government of the city consists of a mayor, city manager, and city council, in what is called a Mayor–council–manager government.
 The mayor is elected to a two-year term by residents of Montpelier and presides over city council meetings.
 The city council consists of the mayor and six elected city counselors - two from each of Montpelier's three voting districts and serve two-year terms.
 The city manager is appointed by and serves at the pleasure of the city council.

 Current mayor

-Since March 2023, Jack McCullough has served as the mayor of Montpelier, Vermont.
+Since March 2026, Marc Gwinn has served as the mayor of Montpelier, Vermont.

 Former mayors

 Individuals who have served as mayor since Montpelier's incorporation as a city and their years of election include: